salbrec/SIMPA/README.md

 ## Installation with ANACONDA

-First, install anaconda in case you do not have it for linux your machine.
-In any way we highly recommend to install the most recent one.
+First, install anaconda in case you do not have it in your linux machine.
+We highly recommend to install the most recent one.

 ```
 wget https://repo.anaconda.com/archive/Anaconda3-2019.10-Linux-x86_64.sh